mjenior/riptide/README.md

     Dictionary of transcript abundances, output of read_transcription_file()

 OPTIONAL
+cpus  : int
+        CPUs number for parallelization
+        Default is all available
 frac_min : float
     Lower bound for range of minimal fractions to test Default is 0.65